KaliumPuceon/CML4607Z-notes/week1.md

 * Cannot be signed away

 ## Employee rights

+These are the rights and obligations related to:

 1. Individual rights e.g.
     * Unfair Dismissal
 2. Collective rights
+    * Right to organize
+    * Unions, Striking, etc.
 3. Anti-discrimination rights
 4. Social security rights
+    * Health and Safety
+    * Accident cover
+    * Unemployment Protection/Insurance

 # Scenario 1
 * A student charged with possession of drugs